RajithaThilanka/TravelAgent.API/README.md

 # Travel Agent API

-A FastAPI-based travel agent chatbot that handles various travel-related inquiries and bookings.
+A FastAPI-based travel agent chatbot that handles various travel-related inquiries and bookings using LangChain and OpenAI.

 ## Features